-The number, form, and location of the facility providing the accommodation, as well as the overall size of the company in terms of the number of employees.
+The number, form, and location of the accommodation facility and the company's overall size in terms of the number of employees.

-The facility's form of activities, including its workforce's composition, structure, and functions, and the facility's regional separation, administrative, or fiscal relationship.
+The facility's activities include its workforce's composition, structure, and functions and its regional separation, administrative, or fiscal relationship.

-An employer may legally refuse to accommodate a request for fair accommodation from an employee if it would cause an unreasonable burden to the employer's business operations.
+An employer may legally refuse to accommodate an employee's request for fair accommodation if it would cause an unreasonable burden to the employer's business operations.

 The Legal Definition of "Disability" in California

 Employers are not obligated to make accommodations for all medical conditions.
-The disorder must qualify as a disability in order to be covered by California's fair accommodation laws.
-Thankfully, the concept of "disability" encompasses a wide variety of conditions.
+The disorder must qualify as a disability to be covered by California's fair accommodation laws.
+Thankfully, the concept of "disability" encompasses various conditions.

 If an illness limits a significant life operation, it is considered an impairment.
-A disease restricts a significant life operation if it makes it impossible to complete it.
+A disease restricts a significant life operation if it is impossible to complete.

-Social events, basic life functions (walking, eating, sleeping, etc. ), working, physical activities, and mental activities are all examples of major life activities.
+Social events, basic life functions (walking, eating, sleeping, etc. ), working, physical, and mental activities are all major life activities.

 Physical disorders and mental disabilities are the two major types of disabilities that need accommodations.

-The most common form of disability is probably physical disabilities.
+The most common form of disability is probably physical disability.
 When an employee has a physical impairment, he or she must: